aslepyan/CompressiveTactileSubsampling/README.md

 :
 The binary sampling mode will define a logarithmic order of positions of measured pixels in the 2D sensor.
 If one of the pixels measures force larger than a threshold, the sensor will measure its surrounding pixels.
 This adaptive process will continue recursively until the force of all surrounding pixels is lower than the threshold.
 During this process, there is no repetitive measured pixel for each tactile frame. <br />

+**Orthogonal Matching Pursuit (OMP)**
+:
+OMP is a greedy algorithm used for sparse signal representation or sparse approximation.
+It is widely used in applications like compressed sensing, sparse coding, and dictionary learning.
+OMP attempts to find the best sparse representation of a signal as a linear combination of a small number of atoms (columns) from a dictionary matrix.

 **Learned Dictionary Learning and its Recovery**
 :
 The learned dictionary is trained by the patches randomly selected from the collected full raster tactile images using the K-SVD method.
 The patches are of smaller size (e.g. 8x8 or 16x8) than the full 32x32 tactile images.
 Then, for each patch of subsampled tactile image, the ``FastOMP`` method with the learned dictionary and its corresponding sensing matrix rapidly encodes its sparse vector[^FastOMP].
 After multiplying the sparse vector with the learned dictionary, we obtained the approximate full-raster patches of images.
 Last, we average the force values from the portions of overlapped patches[^ksvd]. <br />